Ben435/Learning/topics/cloudflare-workers/README.md

 This doesn't feel like a competitor to AWS Lambda or GCP Cloud Functions.

 Its oriented a different way, and there marketing speaks the same.
-Designed to handle a specific use case.
+Designed to handle some specific use cases.

 The examples they give are pretty indicative of this:

 * Content customization (eg: on-the-fly A/B testing, retargetting, etc)
 * Malicious user tracking (eg: detecting and blocking input injection attacks)
 * Dynamic redirect links
+* Authentication and Session Tracking
+* Custom Caching logic

-High traffic, low compute, low storage.
+High traffic, low compute, low (or deferrable) storage.
 If it fits in that box, its probably suited for CloudFlare Workers.
 I'd probably describe it as "middleware".
-Its a great "middleware" host, which is weird for a standalone platform, but thats what it seems to be.
+It's a great "middleware" host, which is weird for a standalone platform, but thats what it seems to be.